conan-io/docs/reference/commands/consumer/config.rst

       $ conan config install http://url/to/some/config.zip --verify-ssl=False

   This will disable the SSL check of the certificate.
-This option is defaulted to ``True`` and it is not stored in *conan.conf*, so following calls to this command will need to specify it again.
+This option is defaulted to ``True`` and it is also stored in *conan.conf*, so following calls to this command don't need to specify it again.

 - Refresh the configuration again: